 Pellets can also make up part of a rabbit's diet, but be sparing in how much you feed.
 Pellets, especially brands that contain little treats and seeds, are the equivalent of loading your pets up on cheeseburgers and fries.
 So while your little one will always be happy to eat these foods, they should be occasional treats, never the main meal.
 Straight pellets are slightly better, but they are still often quite concentrated food sources.

-Some fresh vegetables and fruit make great additions their diet, but you should take a few precautions.
+Some fresh vegetables and fruit make great additions to their diet, but you should take a few precautions.
 Produce should only be fed to rabbits older than six months.
-After they are six months old, vegetables and fruits can be introduced in small amounts one at a time.
+After they are six months old, vegetables and fruits can be introduced in small amounts, one at a time.
 Sudden dietary changes can upset their digestive system, resulting in sickness and diarrhea—pleasant for neither owner nor pet.